Indian Health Service APN (Nurse Practitioner) in Fort Yates, North Dakota

 Required Documentation for Eligibility and Preference:

 - Resume: You are highly encouraged to use USAJOBS Resume Builder to ensure all required information is included in your Resume.
-If you use your own resume, curriculum vitae, or any other written form you choose then you must describe your job-related qualifications that includes beginning and ending dates for paid and non-paid work experience (month and year), hours worked per week, annual salary, and description of job duties.
+If you use your own resume, curriculum vitae, or any other written form you choose then you must describe your job-related qualifications that includes beginning and ending dates for paid and non-paid work experience, hours worked per week, month and year of employment for each job title listed, annual salary, and description of job duties.
 Include name and address of employer; supervisor name and telephone number.

 Review our benefits